Ban on upwards only rent reviews (UORRs): your questions answered

 • A cliff edge could be created as we approach implementation of the Bill.
 Landlords will want to push new leases (and renewals) through whilst tenants will have no incentive to hurry and may even seek upwards and downwards reviews before the ban comes in, in anticipation of it.

 The ban is just part of a significant Bill which will require a lot of parliamentary time and scrutiny.
-It is difficult to envisage it coming in before late 2026 at the earliest, and it is likely to be longer.
-The process could be delayed further by industry lobbying, especially given the lack of consultation before the Bill was published.
+While it has progressed through parliament faster than many had anticipated, it is difficult to envisage it coming into force before Autumn 2026 at the earliest, and it could be significantly longer.
+The process could be delayed further by industry lobbying or further consultation, especially given the lack of consultation before the Bill was published.